Search

 • The 24th Amendment: No poll tax is allowed or failure to pay any other tax shall prevent a person from voting (1964).
 This prohibition of tax on voters eliminated some Jim Crow laws, and allowed people without means to have one less impediment to voting.

 • The 26th Amendment: All persons 18 or older shall not be abridged of their right to vote (1971).
-This was in response to the Vietnam War and the fact that 18-year olds could fight for our country but not vote.
+This was in response to the Vietnam War and the fact that 18-year-olds could fight for our country but not vote.

 • Voting Rights Act of 1965: This Amendment was passed to overcome the legal barriers at state and local levels that prohibited African Americans from voting.